-- 1. Member meets one of the following: - a.
-Member was diagnosed with GH deficiency as a neonate.
-Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results). - b.
-Member meets ALL of the following: - i.
-Member has EITHER: - a.
-Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR - b.
-A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean - ii.
+- ii.
 For members < 2.5 years of age at initiation of treatment, the pretreatment height is >2 SD below the mean and growth velocity is slow - iii.
-For members ≥ 2.5 years of age at initiation of treatment: - a.
+For members $\geq$ 2.5 years of age at initiation of treatment: - a.
 Pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean, OR - b.
 Pretreatment 1-year height velocity is > 2 SD below the mean - iv.
 Epiphyses are open - 2.
 Documentation that member is at least 1 year of age and weighs at least 11.5kg - 3.
-Member does not have a diagnosis of intracranial tumor growth, psychosocial dwarfism, idiopathic short stature, or history or presence of malignant disease. - 4.
-Member has had a treatment failure with at least 2 daily growth hormone products (e.g., based on claims review of inadequate adherence or documentation of injection site reactions)
+Documentation that the member does not have a diagnosis of intracranial tumor growth, psychosocial dwarfism, idiopathic short stature, or history or presence of malignant disease. - 4.
+Documentation that the member has had a treatment failure with at least 2 daily growth hormone products (e.g., based on claims review of inadequate adherence or documentation of injection site reactions)

-V. CONTINUATION OF THERAPY
+IV.
+CONTINUATION OF THERAPY